Skip to main content

 • “The gameplay is so absolutely linear that you have to know exactly what the developers expect you to click on and in the correct order-- all the time, every time, which kills the game for me.”

-The game has been reported to have significant stability issues, including frequent freezes, crashes, and graphical glitches, particularly when certain settings are used or specific actions are taken.
-While players enjoy the gameplay, these bugs detract from the overall experience.
+The game has been reported to have significant stability issues, including frequent freezes, crashes, and graphical glitches, particularly when certain actions are performed or when saved in specific locations.
+While players enjoy the gameplay, the persistent bugs detract from the overall experience.

 • “Good game - however, each time I tie the string to the saltshaker and move towards Nate in the pot, the game freezes.
 Same kind of glitch with the second book of Unwritten Tales.”